 Use the fields below to perform an advanced search of The Daily Targum's archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

 32 items found for your search.
 If no results were found please broaden your search.

 The Rutgers women's golf team completed its final fall event in fourth place with 925 (312-310-303) strokes on October 30 and 31 at the Idle Hour Intercollegiate in Macon, Georgia.
 The Scarlet Knights posted a top-five finish in four out of five tournaments this fall.

-Opening the 2017-2018 fall season, the Rutgers women's golf team hosted the Rutgers Invitational this past weekend.
+To open the 2017 fall season, the Rutgers women's golf team hosted the Rutgers Invitational this past weekend.

 After starting off very strong with two top-three finishes in 2016 and falling to last place in the final three tournaments, the Rutgers women's golf team looks to start off strong at the Rutgers Women's Invitational this Friday and Saturday.